Pears and Constipation in Babies - Cure or Cause?

 Constipation is very common in babies and toddlers.
 It is actually one of the primary concerns that parents will go to see a general practitioner or pediatrician about.
 It is most common in babies around the time of starting solids and for toddlers going through toilet training.

 For babies, the change in dietary intake can result in changes in bowel motions, which is why I do have a section on this in The Nourished Baby.
-The process of the gut maturing (which takes two years) can mean that children experience potentially a bit of constipation (and also loose bowel motions) from time to time - our Smushie would go through stages of functional-constipation - and might need a bit of extra help with this and/or potentially they may be having some foods which are causing a little bit of a blockage to occur.
+The process of the gut maturing (which takes two years) can mean that children experience potentially a bit of constipation (and also loose bowel motions) from time to time.
+As a result they might need a bit of extra help with this and/or potentially they may be having some foods which are associated with a little bit of a blockage occurring.